yatshunlee/CAViaR/var_tests/README.md

 # For Christoffersen’s test:
 # It measures the dependency between consecutive days only.
 pval = christoffersen_test(returns, VaRs)

+# For DQ test:
+# It measures the unbiasedness and independence of VaR estimate
+pval = dq_test(returns, VaRs, quantile)
 ```

 ## Reference